SanjaMilo/weather-forecast/README.md

-Quantox Technology - Weather forecast site
+Weather forecast site - small app project, developed in one day, using vanilla JavaScript and local JSON data.